Most household waste is recyclable and can be put in the mixed recycling bins.

 Tins and cans

-Includes: steel and aluminium and aerosols.
-Make aerosols are empty but do not squash or pierce.
+Includes: steel and aluminium including food and drink cans and aerosols.
+Make sure aerosols are empty but do not squash or pierce them.

 Includes: kitchen foil and foil trays.
 Please rinse clean.